ChainAgnostic/namespaces/cosmos.md

 which formalized a URI scheme for references on the broader Cosmos ecosystem.
 This ecosystem includes many different kinds of blockchains, variously interoperable and interconnected, but share the consensus rules and [configuration objects][] of the Tendermint consensus engine.
 The namespace thus defined includes blockchains generated using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) such as Cosmoshub, Binance, and the Cosmos Testnets, but also [Weave](https://github.com/iov-one/weave)-based blockchains, like IOV.
+These blockchains can have drastically different properties and capabilities, but have certain interoperability commitments imposed by the shared SDK and use the message-based Inter-Blockchain Communication Protocoal (IBC) to communicate and move assets between them along "[channels][]".

 ## CAIP-2